HackRU/handbook/docs/README.md

         * Catching an error
         * Creating an issue

-## Our handbook.
+## Our handbook
   * Have a link to the How to Create Dev Team page